aleclarson/glob-regex/README.md

 re.test('a.css') // => true
 ```

+Use `globRegex.replace()` to transform a glob into a RegExp-compatible string.

 **NOTE:** It's not recommended to use `globRegex(array)` if you need
 the `exec` method, since the result will be difficult to make use of.
 Using the `test` method works great, though!